27 Healthy Breakfast Recipes You Can Use Today

 Drink 3 cups of unsweetened orange juice every morning

 The vitamin C in OJ not only boosts your immunity, but also improves your cholesterol levels.
 One study found that drinking three glasses of orange juice a day for four weeks raised levels of HDL, or “good” cholesterol, by 21 percent.
 If three cups is too much for you, substitute a couple of oranges.
 For the best effect, make it calcium-fortified juice.
-Try these healthy breakfast recipes for energy and appetite control.

 Eat a bowl of sliced strawberries three times a week

 Loaded with vitamin C, strawberries have numerous health benefits, one of them being protection for your eyes.
 One study of 247 women found that those taking vitamin C supplements were 75 percent less likely to get cataracts than those who didn’t take it.
 It’s better, though, to get your vitamin C from food.
 Other health benefits packed into berries: They’re rich in a wide variety of antioxidants, low in calories, and even have a low glycemic index (shown to better maintain steady blood sugar levels).
+Don’t miss these 15 Whole30 breakfast recipes that will make you a morning person.

 Pour a bowlful of high-fiber cereal